The Information on this Page May Change:

 Some volunteer positions may be also considered work by IRCC.
 For example, volunteering for a job that is normally performed by paid employees (photocopying, customer service, etc.) is considered work regardless of whether you are paid or not.
 Review the meaning of work according to the IRCC definition to decide.
-If your volunteer position is considered work, you need to follow the relevant work conditions.
+If your volunteer position is considered work, you must meet the appropriate eligibility criteria and respect the conditions.

 Undergraduate students who meet UBC's definition of full-time may work off campus a maximum of 20 hours per week during the regular academic year (September to April).
 They may work full-time during academic breaks (summer, Reading Week, and breaks between terms) if they hold full-time status during the academic term prior to, and subsequent to, the academic break.

-You may work off-campus, starting the first day of the term, if you have a valid study permit and you are a full-time international student in a degree, diploma or certificate program at UBC.
+In most cases, you may work off campus starting the first day of the term if you have a valid study permit and you are a full-time international student in a degree, diploma or certificate program at UBC.

-Full-time has many definitions at UBC; this is how UBC has defined it for immigration purposes.
+Full-time has many definitions at UBC.
+Visit this page to review UBC's definitions for immigration purposes.

 If you plan to work on campus

 Your study permit also gives you permission to accept on-campus employment as long as you’re registered in full-time studies.
 There are, however, different conditions you must observe to work on campus.
 You may simultaneously work on and off campus if you meet the criteria for each.

 A co-op work permit is different from having off-campus work authorization via your study permit.
 You may simultaneously hold a co-op work permit and work off-campus if you meet the criteria for each.